Joseph7e/Pathogen-Identification/README.md

 Hardcoded are paths to the pathogen_gca_file.txt and enteric_specific_pathogens.csv files above.

-The script is stingent on assigning amplicon sequences to potential pathogens, requiring >99% identity, hit length greater than 200 bps, and an e-value less than 1e-20.
+The script is stringent on assigning amplicon sequences to potential pathogens, requiring >99% identity, hit length greater than 200 bps, and an e-value less than 1e-20.